-One of the greatest advantages of WBV training is that one can achieve great results in less amounts of time compared to conventional methods.
-This advantage was the principle question behind most research and studies.
+One of the greatest advantages of WBV training is that one can achieve great results in fewer amounts of time compared to conventional methods.
+This advantage was the principal question behind most research and studies.
 The research into a structural effect of vibration training on force and/or speed does not speculate on temporary facilitation, but on the development of new, more efficient motor patterns, as a result of which more force or power can be provided without intramuscular changes.
 All of these studies use submaximal or maximal contractions during the vibration training.
-By so doing, they speculate on the assumption that the total excitory input is much greater in this way than in normal weight training.
+By so doing, they speculate on the assumption that the total excitatory input is much greater in this way than in normal weight training.
 In maximal contractions, the vibration stimulus results in the use of motor units that are normally dormant or inactive.

 Benefits of Whole Body Vibration

 Training Discovered Through Research in WBV has uncovered numerous benefits.
 These include:

 Acceleration of the Vibrogym Platform

 In a double-blind research project done at the Catholic University Leuven (Belgium), the acceleration of the Vibrogym was measured using an accelerometer.
 As can be seen from the table below the greater the amplitude and frequency of the vibration, the greater the acceleration and thus the greater impact on gravitational force.

 The vibration exercises are performed on the vibrating plate or by straps attached to the plate.
 The distal ends of the lower or upper extremities contact the plate or straps.
 A static or dynamic or pulsing contraction will take place in which the joints associated with the affected chain, unlock.
 One holds a position passively (static) or actively engages in a motion (dynamic) or a pulsing movement.
 This way the vibrations are primarily absorbed by active structures and secondary by passive structures.